Last updated on January 1st, 2023

 EASY NO FUSS BAK KWA RECIPE

 I used to think to make bak kwa must be extremely difficult because of how expensive it is during CNY.
-In reality, only 4 ingredients are needed to make bak kwa with original flavor and trust me, it tastes amazing despite having only 4 ingredients!
+In reality, they are pretty simple to make and you can customize the flavor to your liking

 Traditionally, the bak kwa is grilled on charcoal.
-I find that baking and broiling the bak kwa in the oven also gives an amazing result.
+I find that baking the bak kwa in the oven also gives an amazing result.
 You don’t need any fancy equipment!

 GROUND PORK OR SLICED PORK TO MAKE BAK KWA